biersoeckli/RandomObjectCreator/README.md

 ### Populate an object with random data

-    // creating an instance of TestEntity and populate it var createdObject = RandomObjectCreator.Create<TestEntity>();
+    var createdObject = RandomObjectCreator.Create<TestEntity>();

 ### Populate an object with random data but skip certain types

-    // creating an instance of TestEntity and populate it var createdObject = RandomObjectCreator.Create<TestEntity>(null, new List<Type> { typeof(string) });
+    var createdObject = RandomObjectCreator.Create<TestEntity>(null, new List<Type> { typeof(string) });

     // createdObject.stringProp will be null

 ### Populate an object with random data but skip certain properties with specific name

-    // creating an instance of TestEntity and populate it var createdObject = RandomObjectCreator.Create<TestEntity>(new List<string> { "dateTimeProp" });
+    var createdObject = RandomObjectCreator.Create<TestEntity>(new List<string> { "dateTimeProp" });

     // createdObject.dateTimeProp will be null